Tony Vitale

 Tony Vitale (born Anthony Vitale) is an American film director, screenwriter, film producer, and television producer.
 He is best known for the 1997 film Kiss Me, Guido.
-More recently, Vitale pioneered the use of Internet Protocol television (IPTV) technologies and broadcast TV programming to help create dedicated OTT streaming channels.
+More recently, Vitale pioneered the use of Internet Protocol television (IPTV) technologies and broadcast TV programming to help create a dedicated OTT streaming channel, tastytrade.

 Early life

 Vitale was born in the Bronx.
 His father, Anthony, worked for the New York City Department of Transportation, and died when Tony was 13.
 His mother, Mildred, worked as an aide for the New York City Department of Education.
 Vitale attended Christopher Columbus High School and graduated with honors from Iona University with a degree in finance and minor in communications.